romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ## create from relation query

-It is possible to chain querying of the model with the creating of its relation, in a such way:
+It is possible to chain querying of the table with the creating of its relation, in a such way:

 ```ts
 await db.author.find(1).books.create({